WillAbides/bindown/README.md

 `bindown` is configured with a yaml file.
 By default it uses a file named `bindown.yml` in the current directory.

+### Templates

+Some fields below are marked with "_allows templates_".
+These fields allow you to use simple go templates that will be evaluated by bindown using the `os`, `arch` and `vars` values.

 ### Downloader values

 #### os